 The main benefit of granular data and audience segmentation is giving you greater control over your data.
 Especially, when interconnecting various headless microservices with each other they multiply their potential benefits.
 The more ways there are to manipulate your data, the more likely it is that you’ll be able to achieve specific objectives.
 If you want to keep your segments simple then you can.
-But the ability to control them more precisely when you need is a huge advantage.
+But the ability to control them more precisely when you need them is a huge advantage.

 The same applies to granular customization options for setting up campaigns.
 Being able to fine-tune every aspect of a campaign means you’re much more likely to get the results you want.
 For example, the more criteria you can change for referral code redemption, the more effectively you’ll be able to set your campaign up to meet specific objectives.